mgalardini/pyseer/docs/index.rst

 Testing shows that results (p-values) should be the same as the original ``seer``, with a runtime that is roughly twice as long as the optimised C++ code.

+We have also extended ``pyseer`` to fit association models to the whole genome, which also allows the use of machine learning to predict traits in new samples.

 Citations
 ---------